 10 Thai Baht Exchange Tricks

 Obtaining, carrying and spending foreign currency is something any first time traveller would like to know about.
 It starts with the exchange of home currency with a Money Changer or a bank, knowing its value in the host country, spending and re exchanging the unspent currency back into own currency.
 In every step there is something important that one needs to remember.
-Here are some tricks to easily and profitably exchange the Thai Baht.
+Here are some smart currency exchange tricks to easily and profitably save the Thai Baht while spending it!

 The currency of Thailand is Baht and it costs a about Rs 2.25 to buy 1 Baht as per current exchange rates.
 Click this link for today’s Exchange Rate .
 Remember this rate may vary when you do actual currency conversion as money changers have two different rates for buying and selling.

 Cash Vs Travel Card, My Pick

 As per my experience, in Thailand cash is king.
 Although Visa Travel cards are widely accepted, hard cash gives you much more flexibility.
 Understanding Thai currency is essential.
 You may like to carry a Travel Card if you are a lover of cards, however, daily retail spending on street food, transportation etc will be in cash.
 So, plan well.
 If you are planning to travel to more than one country, I would recommend a Transferwise card that allows you to store 40 different currencies at a time and offers free* currency withdrawal in such countries.

 How Much Cash To Carry